 While it’s true that Kegel exercises were originally developed to help women dealing with bladder control issues following childbirth, researchers have discovered that these pelvic floor muscle exercises can accomplish far more than this and are potentially useful for people of all genders.

-Over time, another new and exciting benefit of these pelvic floor muscle exercises emerged: they can improve orgasms and sexual satisfaction in women.
+Over time, another new and exciting benefit of these pelvic floor muscle exercises emerged: they can improve orgasms and sexual satisfaction.

 Later, we found that they can boost men’s sexual performance, too.